mtlynch/spaceduck/_posts/2018-04-19-load-test-wrapup.md

              (file_size * download_cost)
 ```

-Again, I'm neglecting per-request costs and maybe a few other minor costs, but that formula would probably get you to within 5% of your actual bill.
+I'm neglecting per-request costs and maybe a few other minor costs, but that formula would probably get you to within 5% of your actual bill.
 All variables are known a priori.

-Now I'll try to create a formula for Sia:
+Now, I'll try to create a formula for estimating costs on Sia:

 ```text
 contract_size = file_size * (1 / storage_efficiency)